 The variability of this pack leaves some room for criticism.
 While the varieties we received were generally easy to care for, it's hard to know exactly what you are going to get, as the three selections are based on seasonality and selected by Costa Farms, not the customer.
-For example, as we've mentioned, the pothos and snake plant we received are some of the easiest varieties to grow, and will adapt to many conditions.
+For example, as we've mentioned, the pothos and snake plants we received are some of the easiest varieties to grow and will adapt to many conditions.
 The dieffenbachia is not quite as resilient, as it's slightly more particular about its humidity and light needs, and has milky white sap that can be irritating to skin and eyes while maintaining the plant.
 While this is manageable, some folks might not like being in the dark as to which exact plants to expect to arrive at their doorstep.
 Overall, though, we recommend the Costa Farms Clean Air 3-Pack as a healthy selection for someone who is looking to brighten and add some variety to their home.

 The JMBamboo Ocean Spider, with its cascading green and off-white striped leaves, makes another attractive option for a hanging basket or a ledge planting.
 The Ocean Spider has long fronds that sprout vines and "pups" that act to propagate the plant.
 It has a soft coloration and style that make it adaptable to most spaces.
 The JMBamboo Ocean Spider arrived securely packaged with appropriately watered soil.
 Allowing the top inch of soil to dry resulted in watering once per week to keep the soil evenly moist, just as the Ocean Spider likes it.

 This Hirt's Gardens ZZ Plant did lack in the quality of the packaging.
 While it arrived securely in its pot in a box filled with styrofoam peanuts, it was growing at a right angle to its pot.
-This made re-potting somewhat difficult, but it did not seem to affect the overall health of the product, as when allowed to grow with the pot standing near a bright window it entirely straightened itself.
+This made repotting somewhat difficult, but it did not seem to affect the overall health of the product, as when allowed to grow with the pot standing near a bright window it entirely straightened itself.
 The Hirt's Gardens Zamioculcas Zamiifolia is an excellent option for someone looking for a plant that requires little attention and can tolerate a wide range of growing conditions.

-The JMBamboo Parlor Palm, Spider and Snake Plant variety pack is an excellent selection for someone who is looking to make several additions to their indoor garden, but does not have the time to tend to fussy plants.
-Both the parlor palm and the snake plant in this pack arrived in nearly perfect condition, well wrapped in plastic, with a support rod and covered in styrofoam peanuts.
-The parlor palm is a small and slow-growing variety that would match many a desktop, tabletop, or room and the spider plant adds a softer touch of green.
+The JMBamboo Parlor Palm, Spider Plant, Snake Plant variety pack is an excellent selection for someone who is looking to make several additions to their indoor garden but does not have the time to tend to fussy plants.
+Both the parlor palm and the snake plant in this pack arrived in nearly perfect condition, well wrapped in plastic, with a support rod, and covered in styrofoam peanuts.
+The parlor palm is a small and slow-growing variety that would match many a desktop, tabletop, or room, and the spider plant adds a softer touch of green.
 The parlor palm is not as particular about humidity as some other varieties, so it is a good beginner plant.
 All three varieties appear to be establishing well after being moved from their 4" grow pots to new planters in a new home.

 Where this variety pack fell short was in its packaging of the Ocean Spider and the lack of versatility of the Snake Plant.
 As we saw with the individual version of the JMBamboo Ocean Spider, the long fronds are difficult to pack securely, resulting in bent leaves that will take a little while to recover.
-Also, as previously stated, the striking look of the Snake Plant make it a stand out in a room, and may not be the best quality if you are looking to soften your decorations.
+Also, as previously stated, the striking look of the Snake Plant makes it stand out in a room and may not be the best quality if you are looking to soften your decorations.
 Overall, the JMBamboo Variety Pack is the perfect option for someone looking to start their indoor collection.

-Unfortunately, we found the Costa Farms Majesty Palm Tree a finicky palm, that rapidly deteriorated in health after transplanting.
-It should be noted that this tree is very sensitive to humidity and it was tested in an arid climate.
-The Majesty Palm might do better in a more humid environment or space in the house such as the bathroom.
+Unfortunately, we found the Costa Farms Majesty Palm Tree a finicky palm that rapidly deteriorated in health after transplanting.
+It should be noted that this tree is very sensitive to humidity, and it was tested in an arid climate.
+The Majesty Palm might do better in a more humid environment or space in the house, such as the bathroom.
 We found that the fronds rapidly dried before we could even notice browning at the tips, leading to aggressive pruning and a new misting regimen.
 Even though the climate was dry, this highlighted how delicate and sensitive this palm could be, making it not the best choice for a beginner gardener.
 The Majesty Palm also prefers warmer temperatures above 70 degrees F, drawing into question its ability to survive in drafty winter space.
-The Costa Farms Majesty Palm Tree might have very specific care needs, but if you can meet them you will be rewarded with a striking statement-piece for your home garden.
+The Costa Farms Majesty Palm Tree might have very specific care needs, but if you can meet them you will be rewarded with a striking statement piece for your home garden.